ckrisgarrett/closures-2d/install.md

 Building
 ========

-This software is build using [SCons](http://scons.org/).
+This software is built using [SCons](http://scons.org/).
 In case SCons is not installed locally, a copy is included in the `build/` directory.
 To use it, ensure that Python 2.x is installed and replace `scons` in the following build commands with `python build/scons.py`.